-Paragraph writing is a necessary skill that benefits people of all ages and within all industries.
-This is why it’s important for teachers to begin introducing paragraph writing topics into their classroom curriculum as soon as possible.
+Paragraph writing is a necessary skill that benefits kids of all ages and people within a wide variety of industries.
+This is why educators and teachers know that introducing paragraph writing topics into their classroom curriculum as soon as possible is vitally important.
+(Thank you teachers!!)
+Now…

-Below we explore paragraph structure and elements, list out 20 paragraph writing prompts, and offer you some closing works and links to resources.
+In this blog post, we explore basic paragraph structure and elements, share our list our 20 good paragraph writing prompts, and offer you some related links to resources.

-- Topic sentence — The topic sentence should ideally be the first sentence of the paragraph, and should introduce the topic that will be discussed in the paragraph.
+- Topic Sentence — The topic sentence should ideally be the first sentence of the paragraph and should introduce the topic that will be discussed in the paragraph.
+Take a look at these 35 Marvelous Paragraph Starters to Use in Your Classroom!

-- Support sentences — The supporting sentences should provide additional information that is relevant to the topic and helps support the argument of the topic.
+- Supporting Details and Sentences — The supporting sentences should provide additional information that is relevant to the topic and helps support the argument of the topic.
 Generally, there are between 2 and 4 support sentences per paragraph.
+This group of sentences should support the main idea of the paragraph.

-- Conclusion — The conclusion needs to be a short, cohesive sentence that concludes the topic of the paragraph.
+- Concluding Sentence — The last sentence needs to be a short, cohesive sentence that concludes the topic of the paragraph.

 20 Paragraph Writing Topics